Update

 Dr. Monique Gary

-20 Years Later and Black Woman are Still Fighting to Survive
+20 Years Later and Black Women are Still Fighting to Survive

 Roberta Albany, CEO and Advocate, Cancer in the Know